caseycs/fqueue/README.md

 ```

 Master process made 3 forks - with 1 job for every queue, every queue finished their job,
-and then all start from the beginnig.
+and then all start from the beginning.

 ## Concepts